-Although she tried to keep the attacks hidden from her mom and the people she worked with, her supervisor, Lainey, had already asked her if "everything was okay at home?"
+Although she tried to keep the attacks hidden from her mom and the people she worked with, her supervisor, at home?"
 Tears tracked slowly down her face when she thought of her son becoming more and more withdrawn and sullen with each new incident.
 Her inability to leave her husband was creating a horrible situation for Taylor.
 Well. . . now she was working on that.